microsoft/gctoolkit/DEVELOPERS_GUIDE.md

 Since many lines contain either a pause or concurrent time, defining these “tokens” eases the complexity of creating and debugging the parse rules.

-####Testing
+#### Testing

 There are two main types of tests that are used to QA parsers and rules.
 The first is known as a rules capture test.
 In this test the rule is exposed to everything that it is likely to encounter.
 The test passes if the rule captures everything it should capture and doesn’t capture anything else.
 In the former test, the parser is configured to send generated events to the test.
 The test the counts each of the different types of events.
 The test passes if the counts for each event type reach the expected value.

-There is a third type of test that has, unfortunately, not bee applied to all parsers as of yet.
+There is a third type of test that has, unfortunately, not been applied to all parsers as of yet.
 In this test, the parsers will parse a log fragment to produce a well known event.
 The test passes if all of the attributes of that event match the expected value.

 For historical reasons, SurvivorSpace is treated as a JVMEvent even though in reality, it’s an attribute of a young generational collection.
 This record is created by a parser that is specialized to parse the log and extract out the survivor information.